-A said date is set for the traditional wedding ceremony, the bride and groom chooses an invitation card that they felt will be appealing to both families and their guest.
+A said date is set for the traditional wedding ceremony, the bride and groom choose an invitation card they felt will be appealing to both families and their guest.
 Details included on the card will be;

 1) The date of the wedding

-2) The venue for ceremony and other activities
+2) The venue for the ceremony and other activities

 3) The name of the bride and groom

 5) The colour code for the day.
 The bride’s family sometimes chooses a colour code different from the groom’s family and friends so as to more colourful ambience to the wedding .

 always inventing clever ways to combine old traditions with more modern themes.